kadaster-labs/sensrnet-registry-frontend/README.md

 Once the images are available in the container registry, deployment can be done (on Kubernetes) by using Kustomize and the desired config, i.e.
 `kustomize build deployment/overlays/gemeente-a | kubectl apply -f -`

+## Internationalization + Localization
+A comprehensive guide on how to do i18n and l10n in Angular is found at https://angular.io/guide/i18n.
+In its most basic form, the custom attribute `i18n` is placed on HTML elements.
+A translation file can then be generated with `ng xi18n --output-path src/locale`.
+This file can be duplicated for each extra language and its duplications can be translated using standard translation tools, for example Poedit.
+Then, during building, Angular generates alternative sites for each language, exposing them under different URL path, for example /nl/ for Dutch.

 ## Find Us

 * [GitHub](https://github.com/kadaster-labs/sensrnet-home)